Charlenelzq/ICT2214_Project/README.md

 python main.py
 ```

-The script will prompt indicators for success and failure:
+The script will prompt indicators for success and failure: (depending on which website you are targeting)
+For our website:
 - If prompted for success, just leave it empty. (press enter)
 - If prompted for failure, enter: File not found.

+For DVWA:
+- If prompted for success, just leave it empty. (press enter)
+- If prompted for failure, just leave it empty. (press enter)

 ## Viewing Results
 After executing the script, the results will be saved in `vuln_report.txt`.
 To view the output, simply run: